greenorbitspace/hub/userguide/content/en/docs/glossary/c/compensation.md

 ---
 title: Compensation
 ref: compensation
+weight: 1
+exported_at: '2025-06-16T15:05:54.909123+00:00'
-description: 'Compensation: The total remuneration and benefits that an employee receives in exchange for their work, which may include salary, bonuses, benefits, and other perks.'
+definition: 'Compensation: The financial remuneration or benefits provided to employees for their work, including salaries, wages, bonuses, and other forms of rewards.'
-notion_page_id: f0ee27a0-2467-449a-b02f-cd4e58cf4245
-exported_at: '2025-06-16T14:24:55.194769+00:00'
 tags:
 - Legal/Financial
-category:
+id: GL29
+categories:
 - Sustainability & Environment
-id: GL29
 ---